Oil, gas, nuclear and coal are misunderstood and undervalued

 Sentiment reinforces this opportunity: Oil, gas, and coal are hated and often viewed as sunset industries, priced as if demand is on the verge of collapse.

-Yet demand keeps growing, driven by population growth, electrification, data infrastructure, and industrial activity.
-The gap between perception and reality matters because markets ultimately adjust when narratives don’t match outcomes.
+Yet demand is increasing rapidly, driven by population growth, electrification, data infrastructure, and industrial activity.
+The gap between perception and reality is the trade here.

 Timing matters.

-Oil and gas appear positioned for a structural bull market over the coming decade.
+Oil and gas are positioned for a structural bull market over the coming decade.
 They are the only scalable sources capable of meeting today’s demand.

 Coal is different.
 It is not a secular growth story, but a cyclical trade.
 It benefits when natural gas tightens or steel production strengthens, acting as the system’s marginal stabilizer.